 Alberta is currently in the process of rebuilding or remodeling about 30 homes in a low to moderate income area on Samford, Oak and North Streets.
 Improved drainage in the area will eliminate periodic flooding in low lying areas of the project.
 By remodeling and, in some cases re-building homes for our residents we will be able to give about a fifth of the Town a better quality of life and add pride in our close knit community.

-Alberta is home to Southside Virginia Community College where a countywide festival is held each year and the home of Brunswick stew.
-The Taste of Brunswick last year saw more than 8,000 attendees sample Brunswick Stew made by more than 20 stew masters vying for cash prizes and recognition.
+Alberta is home to Southside Virginia Community College where a countywide festival is held each year, and is also the home of Brunswick stew.
+The Taste of Brunswick in 2014 saw more than 8,000 attendees sample Brunswick Stew made by more than 20 stew masters vying for cash prizes and recognition.
 About 50 vendors, that sold everything from corn dogs to handcrafted baskets, delighted those who came from far and wide to visit friends and make new ones.

-For more information, please contact Alberta Mayor, Robert Hayes at the Town Municipal office, 434 949-7443 or email to firstname.lastname@example.org.
+For more information, please contact Town of Alberta Mayor, Diane B Ashley at the Town Municipal office, 434 949-7443 or email to firstname.lastname@example.org.

 The Town of Alberta